breadchris/notes/content/lunasec/How does appsec work.md

+---
+title: "/lunasec/ | How does appsec work"
+---

 Any effort that cannot scale, should be used as data to work on an effort that can scale.

 Signal should be high, noise should be low.